International Culture,Food Fest On March 14,15 - UrduPoint

 The aim of multi-cultural food festival was to continue the tradition of hi-mark ventures and events to combine the history, arts, culture, food and music/performances from the different parts of the World.

-All the countries which have their diplomatic missions in Pakistan are welcome to display their culture to the residents and develop a good relation by strengthening the cultural ties, an official said here Thursday.
+All the countries which have their diplomatic missions in Pakistan are welcome to display their culture to the residents and develop a good relation by strengthening the cultural ties, an official said.

 He said that through this initiative the attendees will travel the world as they will experience the food, art, dance, fashion, music and innovations from different parts of the world.